-What is a Workflow Application?
+What Is a Workflow Application?

-March 3rd, 2018 • workflow
+October 25th, 2018 • workflow

-Workflow applications can be standalone apps that exist on their own or built on a platform where endless numbers of applications can reside.
+Workflow applications can be standalone apps that exist on their own or built on a platform where endless numbers of applications reside.

 A workflow app will break a workflow down into a set of data needed to complete the process, and a path for the data to follow.
 The workflow application will use a form to collect data at different points in the process.